Tojikan/znz-roll20/docs/p4-combat.md

 A combat round ends once all players have completed their turns.
 When a round ends, all undead enemies will then begin their actions and resolve their movement and attacks.

 When a new round begins, the initiative order resets.
-In addition, the ZM will add another additional amount to the final **Combat Burden**.
+In addition, the ZM will add more to the final **Combat Burden**.

 <br/><br/>

 ### Combat Burden ###

-Fighting is stressful and taxing and wears away against a person's mental and physical faculties.
+Fighting is stressful and taxing and wears down a person's mental and physical faculties.
 As the adrenaline begins to wear off after a hard-fought battle, people begin to feel the true burden of the fight and their resources(usually sanity or energy) are taxed depending on the duration and intensity of the fight.

 Each round of combat adds to the final combat burden.
 Players must therefore balance between spending resources to finish combat early to reduce the tax or carefully measuring resource usage at the risk of a higher combat burden.